hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/108__shrImallalitAlAlitaH.md

 > understood.
 >
 >
-> ​Wrong sentence written because of lack of understanding.
+> Wrong sentence written because of lack of understanding.
 > vRtti is GYAnam, it doesn't give rise to some other GYAnam.
 > To be precise, you may add vRttyupahitachaitanyam is GYAnam.
-> ​
+>
 >
 >
 > What will be that knowledge of the same ghaTa arising from an